A chopper is a static circuit that converts fixed DC input

 Post a Comment

-Please feel free to provide suggestions and feedback and also do not hesitate to ask your question.
+Please feel free to provide feedback and suggestions, and also don't hesitate to ask your questions.